Adoption Process

 -

-All of our cats are in foster homes.
+All of our cats are in foster homes and are NOT caged.

 -

-Only approved adopters can visit a foster home.
+Only approved adopters can visit a foster home, in compliance with safety and liability insurance requirements.

 -